mozilla/fjord/docs/maintain.rst

 When we deploy a new version of Fjord, it updates the ``.po`` files and picks up newly translated strings.

+``.po`` files that have errors will not get compiled to ``.mo`` files and thus won't go to production and thus won't cause fires.

+Note that this doesn't mean that this locale will have no translations---we'll use the previously compiled ``.mo`` file.

+If there is no ``.mo`` file, then the deployment will compile a ``.mo`` file even if there are errors with the figuring that a problematic ``.mo`` file is better than nothing and that this should be an exceedingly rare occurrence.

 If ``.po`` files have errors, then those errors are noted in the postatus.txt files: